 Anyone studying a language may like to take a look at the many international newspapers in Library Press Reader.
 This database contains current newspapers in more than 60 languages.
 Many of the articles also include audio.

 For more information on this excellent resource, see this guide.

 All WU students have subscription-level online access to the New York Times.
 First, they must register with their WUSTL email address at NYTimes.com Academic Passes.
 Read more about the NYT Academic Pass program.

 Students also have access to many other popular periodicals such as The New Yorker, Harper's, and The Economist.

 To take advantage of WU's subscriptions, students should begin their journey from the Library's homepage--beginning with a general web search or proceeding directly to these publications' websites will lead to incomplete access and pay walls.

 The easiest way to find one of the Library's subscriptions, is to search for the journal's title.

-Below are some key links to get acclimated and maximize all that WU Libraries system has to offer.
-To start with, encourage them to get to know the geography of Olin Library by taking a tour on their mobile phone.
+Below are some key links to get acclimated and maximize all the WU Libraries system has to offer.
+To start with, encourage your students to get to know the geography of Olin Library by taking a tour on their mobile phone.
 Olin Library's 24/7 access begins soon, so they can learn the layout anytime!